Therapeutic Technology

 OmniCycle® Motorized Cycling Machine

-• It provides a biofeedback feature that assist the patient’s learning and is a key part in preparation for active walking and functional performance
+- It provides a biofeedback feature that assists the patient’s learning and is a key part of the preparation for active walking and functional performance

-• Provides objective data that the patient can follow with his progress
+- Provides objective data so that the patient can follow their progress

 NuStep Recumbent Cross Trainer